elijahrobert/testrepo/README.md

 ## The power of community-based software

 We believe in a collaborative culture centered around an upstream-first approach to software development and dependable long-term support.
-Built on decades of foundational community collaboration, our software leverages industry standards for frameworks, protocols, safety and security.
+See more in each repository for how TI accepts contributions.

 ## Developer resources